-|Has a simple design that fits in with most modern websites with just a few tweaks to its custom color.||Yes||No|
+|Has a simple design that fits in with most modern websites with just a few tweaks to its options.||Yes||No|

-|Adapts to your configuration and only show the allowable options in the appropriate situations.||Yes||No|
+|Adapts to your configuration and only show the allowable options in the appropriate situations||Yes||No|

-|Chooses the correct connection automatically.||Yes||No|
+|Chooses the correct connection automatically||Yes||No|

-|Remembers the last used connection for a given user.||Yes||No|
+|Remembers the last used connection for a given user||Yes||No|

-|Automatically accommodates internationalization.||Yes||No|
+|Automatically accommodates internationalization||Yes||No|

-|Automatically provides a password policy checking at sign up.||Yes||No|
+|Automatically provides password policy checking at signup||Yes||No|

-|Follows strict appearance requirements as set by your company.||No||Yes|
+|Follows strict appearance requirements as set by your company||No||Yes|

-|Handles multiple database or Active Directory Connections.||No||Yes|
+|Handles multiple databases or Active Directory connections||No||Yes|

 With Lock, you will be implementing a UI that:

-- Is robust and provides an excellent user experience on any device with any resolution;
+- Is robust and provides an excellent user experience on any device with any resolution

-- Has a simple design that fits in with most websites with just a few tweaks to its custom color;
+- Has a simple design that fits in with most websites with just a few tweaks to its custom color

-- Adapts to your configuration, displaying the appropriate form controls for each available connection and only those which are allowed (such as sign up or password reset);
+- Adapts to your configuration, displaying the appropriate form controls for each available connection and only those which are allowed (such as sign up or password reset)

 - Selects the correct connection automatically.
-You may specify a desired default behavior for ambiguous cases;
+You may specify a desired default behavior for ambiguous cases

-- Remembers the last used connection for a given user;
+- Remembers the last used connection for a given user

-- Automatically accommodates internationalization;
+- Automatically accommodates internationalization

-- Provides instant password policy checking at sign up.
+- Provides instant password policy checking at sign up

-When to Use Lock
+When to use Lock